Friday, May 30, 2014

 A Leper for Christ: St. Damien of Molokai and Solidarity

 When St. Damien of Molokai contracted leprosy in 1884, he wasn't angered by the disease.
 He appeared poised and resolute to friends.
-As Brandon Vogt demonstrates today, in this excerpt from his forthcoming book,
+As Brandon Vogt demonstrates today, in this excerpt from his forthcoming book, "Saints and Social Justice: A Guide to Changing the World", St. Damien considered his suffering the ultimate act of solidarity.

 When Damien de Veuster arrived in Hawaii in 1864, he found an island-community beset by infections.
 Over the years, travelers and seamen had introduced diseases like influenza and syphilis.
 Yet none were as bad as Hansen’s Disease, more commonly known as leprosy.
 First reported in Hawaii in 1840, leprosy devastated people in many ways.
 First, because the disease was highly contagious and untreatable until the 1930s, people contracting it had no hope of recovery.
 This often led to deep depression among its sufferers.
 Second, leprosy caused a progressive degeneration of their skin, eyes, and limbs.
 It thus disfigured people and eventually immobilized them.
 Finally, few diseases isolated people from their communities as much as leprosy.
 Sufferers were seen as outcasts and cautioned to stay away from everyone else.